secretstartups/handbook/content/handbook/customer-success/solutions-architects/sa-practices/day-in-the-life.md

 1. What's in it for me - the customer?

     - Free, hands-on consultative analysis of their software delivery lifecycle, including their current state, future state, and areas of improvements.
     - Competitive analysis of where they are compared to their peers in the industry.
-This report contains the most recent benchmark values for the four DORA metrics    (widely regarded as good measures of DevOps performance) [State of Devops Report 2021](https://services.google.com/fh/files/misc/state-of-devops-2021.pdf).
+This report contains the most recent benchmark values for the four DORA metrics    (widely regarded as good measures of DevOps performance) [State of DevOps Report 2021](https://services.google.com/fh/files/misc/state-of-devops-2021.pdf).
     - Recommendations on how to overcome visible or invisible challenges with a strategic plan to help them reach their future state.

 1. What are typical outcomes for a customer?